k-meredith/create-your-own-adventure/README.md

 features of Markdown.
 We want it to be easy to read the raw files even for people who don't know Markdown.

+### Author Appreciation

+Please be sure to send Kyle Meredith many burritos and tacos as  sing of appreciation

 ## License

 The content of this repository is licensed under a